Assessment of scots pine forest cover changes using NDVI and FCD indicators based on GIS and aerospace methods

 DOI:

-Materials and methods.
+Materials and Methods.
 Satellite data from Landsat 5 TM and Landsat 9 OLI were used.
 Google Earth Engine (GEE) and ArcGIS served as GIS platforms.
 Data preprocessing included atmospheric correction, cloud removal, radiometric and geometric corrections.
 NDVI and FCD methods were applied to assess forest cover.

 Conclusion.
-The study results indicate significant forest recovery in the «Semey Ormany» reserve over the past 15 years.
+The study results indicate significant forest regeneration in the «Semey Ormany» reserve over the past 15 years.
 The proportion of deforested areas has significantly decreased, while dense forest cover has expanded.
 These changes are attributed to natural regeneration, forest restoration programs, and climatic factors.
 The combined use of NDVI and FCD methods enables a comprehensive assessment of forest ecosystem dynamics.
 The findings can be applied to other natural areas in Kazakhstan and serve as a basis for forest management strategies.